samdavidbarrie/React-Interview-Task---May-2025/README.md

 A React + TypeScript dashboard for visualizing UFO sightings by week, built with Vite, Recharts, and Tailwind CSS.

+## Demo

 ## Features

 - Fetches UFO sighting data from a public API
 - Displays daily sightings in a bar chart grouped by week (Monday–Sunday)
 - Week navigation (Previous/Next)
-- Handles missing days gracefully
+- Handles missing days gracefully (shows all days, missing days as zero sightings)
 - Minimal, clean, and responsive UI (Tailwind CSS)
 - Loading and error states
+- Unit/component tests with Jest and React Testing Library

 ## Tech Stack